xerolinux/XeroHub/content/posts/ml4w-hyprland-dots/index.md

 - Garuda Linux
 - Arco Linux

 > For **Manjaro** users: Hyprland and required packages are under ongoing development.
-That's why it could be possible that some packages are not immediatly available on Manjaro.
+That's why it could be possible that some packages are not immediately available on Manjaro.
 But usually, the packages will be published later.
 Maybe you can install required packages manually.

 > For **ArcoLinux** users: Please reinstall/force the installation of all packages during the installation/update process of the install script.
 The script will also offer to remove ttf-ms-fonts if installed to avoid issues with icons on waybar.